-Mangonada, also know as chamoyada is a delicious Mexican mango slushie with a very particular taste.
-Think of sweet, tangy, salty and spicy at the same time.
+Mangonada, also known as chamoyada is a delicious Mexican mango slushie with a very particular taste.
+Think of sweet, tangy, salty, and spicy at the same time.
 A perfect frozen treat that will change the way you think of slushies.

-Mangonadas are a frozen mango slushie prepared with swirls of chamoy sauce, sprinkled with Tajín and garnished with diced fresh mango and a candy straw called banderillas or tarugos (more about this below).
+Mangonada is a frozen mango slushie prepared with swirls of chamoy sauce, sprinkled with Tajín, and garnished with diced fresh mango and a candy straw called banderillas or tarugos (more about this below).

-This frozen treat is also know as chamoyada or chamango.
-The drink is very popular around the country by kids and adults, specially on those States where the heat can be unbearable.
-You will find those refreshing drinks sold as a street food in many fruit stands at every corner.
+This frozen treat is also known as chamoyada or chamango.
+The drink is very popular all over Mexico by kids and adults, especially in those States where the heat can be unbearable.

 What is chamoy sauce?